Pohang Steelers: History

 Following the conclusion of the 2009 K League season, at the 2009 FIFA Club World Cup in December, the Steelers finished in third place after defeating Mexican side Atlante 4–3 on penalties.

 Pohang saw further success on the pitch under new manager Hwang Sun-hong with a unique playstyle dubbed 'Steel Taka', winning the 2012 and 2013 editions of the Korean FA Cup, and also the 2013 K League season.
+By winning both competitions, the Steelers became the first club to achieve a domestic double in South Korean professional football.
 However, the club has not won a league title since 2013 as Jeonbuk Hyundai Motors and later Ulsan rose to dominate the league, and went into an extended trophy drought.

 In April 2019, Kim Gi-dong took over as manager.
 He led Pohang back to the top half of the league, and in 2020, they finished third in the league, qualifying for the AFC Champions League.
-The club made a strong run in the 2021 AFC Champions League, reaching the final but finishing as runners-up after losing to continental rivals Al Hilal.
+In the 2021 AFC Champions League, the club reached the final but finished as runners-up after losing to continental rivals Al Hilal.

 In 2023, Pohang celebrated their 50th anniversary by winning the FA Cup, defeating Jeonbuk Hyundai in the final and securing their first FA Cup victory in ten years.

 After Kim Gi-dong left for FC Seoul in December 2023, Pohang appointed Park Tae-ha as the new manager.
 While they started the season well, their form deteriorated and the club finished sixth in the league.
 However, they won the rebranded Korea Cup in 2024, defeating rivals Ulsan HD 3–1 in extra time in the final for a second consecutive cup victory.